 Professor Kirby has delivered extensive training relating to mental health and neurodiversity to more than 100,000 people nationally and internationally and to large scale organisations and SMEs.
 She is a trustee of the ADHD Foundation, patron of the Dyspraxia Association in New Zealand, and Medical Advisor to the Dyspraxia Foundation in the UK.
 She has published extensively in the field of Developmental Disorders/Neurodiversity and has eight books including two practical books on 'How to succeed'-one for Further and Higher Education one for employment for neurodiverse people including those with Dyslexia, DCD (Dyspraxia), ADHD,and ASD to help at home, in education or in work.

-Dr Victoria Markham is based in the School of Psychology and Therapeutic Studies and teaches on several therapeutics-based modules on the BSc Childhood Development course.
+Dr Victoria Markham teaches on several therapeutics-based modules on the Childhood Development course.
 She has worked in the field of intellectual and developmental disabilities in both academic and clinical settings since 2013.
 Her research and clinical interests are primarily focused on skill acquisition programmes for individuals with intellectual and developmental disabilities.
 For example, developing individualised teaching strategies and evaluating learner preference for those strategies.

 Her PhD research focussed on designing errorless teach methods for teaching receptive language skill to individuals with intellectual and developmental disabilities.
 She has also conducted school-based research on computer-based reading interventions and has recently collaborated with an Educational Psychology service evaluating computer-based reading interventions for learners with special educational needs.

-Dawn Cavanagh is a ESF-funded KESS PhD student.
-Her PhD, in collaboration with Royal Mencap Society, explores learning disabled people’s experience of the annual health check.
-The study addresses questions such as how the issues identified at the health check are followed up and addressed, how individuals with learning disability self-managed identified health conditions and the support they receive in relation to their health.
+Dawn Cavanagh's PhD, in collaboration with Royal Mencap Society, explored learning disabled people’s experience of the annual health check.
+The study addressed questions such as how the issues identified at the health check are followed up and addressed, how individuals with learning disability self-managed identified health conditions and the support they receive in relation to their health.

 Dawn's research interests include health, loss, change, dying, death and bereavement particularly in relation to people with learning disabilities.
 She has presented at international conferences and, recently completed with colleagues at Mencap a review of policies and procedures relating to the relationships and sexuality of people with a learning disability residing in supported living provision across Wales.